10 Famous Sonic Branding Examples: The Science of Audio

 Why Your Visuals Are Failing You

 You have likely invested heavily in brand identity services, ensuring your hex codes are perfect.
-However, data from Ipsos suggests that sonic cues are three times more effective than visual cues for brand attention.
+However, Ipsos data suggests that sonic cues are three times as effective as visual cues at capturing brand attention.

 Visuals require active attention (looking).
 Audio requires only passive attention (hearing).
 You cannot close your ears.